father-hardstone/reverse-tcp-shell/README.md

 The Rubber Ducky script launches PowerShell in a hidden mode (powershell -w hidden).
 ## TCP Client Setup:

-The script establishes a TCP connection to the attacker's machine at a specified IP (192.168.100.93) and port (4444).
+The script establishes a TCP connection to the attacker's machine at a specified IP and port.
 A socket is created to send and receive TCP traffic.
 ## Command Execution: